 In December 2019, the former DA announced charges against a current employee related to the provision of security services.
-The Partnership has secured independent counsel for the employee.
-While the Partnership will continue to cooperate with the investigation, it intends to vigorously defend itself.
+On June 25, 2020, a preliminary hearing was held on the charges against the employee, and the judge dismissed all charges.